dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

     ).flat_map(
         self.get_data
     ).subscribe(send_response, on_error)
 ```

-Once the data stream has been excited by the `on_message()` method, we are going to filter the incoming user input by the size of the string.
-So only inputs with a length higher than 2 characters are going to be emitted.
+We are going to filter the incoming user input by the size of the string to consider values with a length higher than 2 characters.
+Then, we are going to emit these values.

-After that, we are going to create an interval `Observable` which will help us to "refresh" the input every 60 seconds and push this input again to the Subject.
+After that, we are going to create an interval `Observable` which will help us to "refresh" the input every 60 seconds and push this input again to the `Subject`.

-Finally, we will combine both the interval Observable and the input value Subject so when either of it has a change it will be emitting a Subject to the chain.
+Finally, we will combine both the interval `Observable` and the input value `Subject` so when either of it has a change it will be emitting a Subject to the chain.
 The chain will send it to the `send_response` method and then to the `get_data` method to be filtered and showed as the result.

 ### Filtering Incoming Data

 To get the data filtered we are going to use a chain of Observable maps which are going to take the query (the user input) and evaluate it acording to the requirements we have set.

 First we need to create the `get_info` method inside the WebSocketHandler class with the following: